Questions and answers about communal food waste recycling for landlords

 2. scrape scraps into the caddy

-Although we will be providing large food waste bins to all existing communal properties, landlords and managing agents will be responsible for paying for any replacement bins.
+Although we provided food waste bins to all communal properties, landlords and managing agents will be responsible for paying for any replacement bins.
 You can email us if you need to buy a new communal food waste bin.

 It is also the joint responsibility of yourself and tenants to make sure the bins are kept clean and free of damage.

-How will my tenants find out how to use the new service?
+How did tenants find out how to use the new service?

-We will also be sending out a leaflet to households which includes the basic information needed for residents to start recycling their food.
+Leaflets were then sent to households which included all the information needed for residents to start recycling their food.

-All free kitchen caddies and communal bins will also come with a sticker stating what food can be recycled.
+All free kitchen caddies and communal food bins came with a sticker attached stating what food can be recycled.

 Will recycling food cause smells in the bin store or attract pests?